UBC Home Page -

 Plagiarism

-A clear case of plagiarism exists if a student passes off someone else's work as his or her own.
+A clear case of plagiarism exists if a student passes off someone else's work as their own.
 Examples of such behavior include (but are not limited to) the following:

 These are all cases of indisputable plagiarism and are characterized by the submission of work, performed by another, under one's own name.